The backlash against Halle Bailey’s Little Mermaid is as silly as it is predictable

 For generations, it has been Disney that has taught us about the world.
 For decades, though, Disney only considered white characters as worthy of inclusion in their stories.
 It wasn’t until the Nineties that the corporation began to introduce non-white princesses, including Pocahontas, Mulan, Aladdin’s Jasmine and The Hunchback of Notre Dame’s Esmeralda.
 And it wasn’t until 2009 that Disney introduced a Black princess to the canon, in the form of Tiana in The Princess and the Frog.

-After a childhood spent awkwardly squeezing into Belle and Snow White costumes at princess parties, I was thrilled to finally see a character specifically representing girls like me – never mind the fact that, by then, I was well into my teens, with my hardcore Disney-loving days behind me.
+After a childhood spent awkwardly squeezing into Belle – from Beauty and the Beast – and Snow White costumes at princess parties, I was thrilled to finally see a character specifically representing girls like me – never mind the fact that, by then, I was well into my teens, with my hardcore Disney-loving days behind me.
 Soon, countless Black girls will have someone else to point to as their hero: Halle Bailey’s Ariel in next year’s live-action remake of The Little Mermaid.

 Immediately, many others rubbished the claims.
 After all, they’re arguing about who can and can’t play a human-fish hybrid creature.
 In a film that includes a singing crab with a Jamaican accent.
 And a purple octopus woman who steals voices.
 So to debate whether it matters that the lead character is now played by someone Black is, in many ways, very silly.
 This is all meant to be fictional fun, isn’t it?
 But in the effort to wave away the ridiculousness of the reactions, it’s easy to discount just how meaningful it is for Black girls to see versions of themselves on screen.